geerlingguy/ansible-role-solr/README.md

 The port on which Solr will run.

+    solr_cores:
+      - collection1

+A list of cores / collections which should exist on the server.
+Each one will be created (if it doesn't exist already) using the default example configuration that ships with Solr.

 ### Variables used only for Solr < 5.

 The following variables are currently only applied to installations of Solr 4 and below: